yuzhou2/swagger-doclet/README.md

 	<tr><td>-inputType</td><td>This adds additional tags to the set of javadoc tags used for setting a custom model for an operation parameter.
 The default set contains inputType, bodyType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-defaultErrorType</td><td>This adds additional tags to the set of javadoc tags used to the define the model class to be added to response messages for status codes >= 400.
 The default set contains defaultErrorType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-apiDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of an api.
+The default list contains apiDescription.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-operationSummaryTags</td><td>This adds additional tags to the set of javadoc tags used for setting the summary for an operation.
 The default set contains summary, endpointName.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>